-The sudden separation from home and joining a different country for many probably on a different continent with different ways of life, culture, food, and weather can make one prone to homesickness; for some disruption of what was a normal lifestyle for them and adjusting to a new can cause anxiety, distress and a toll on their mental health.
+Separating from home and moving to a new country, often on a different continent with different customs, cuisine, and weather can make one susceptible to homesickness.
+For others, the disruption of their familiar routine and the stress of adjusting to a new environment can have a negative impact on their mental health.

 Covid 19 exacerbated the mental health and homesickness issues in recent years, as international students felt more alone.
 Many students who desired to work and travel across Europe saw their dreams come crashing down as the pandemic not only claimed lives but also employment and restricted movement.
 They were unable to interact with peers, take classes on campus, or fully enjoy their college experience.
 Students’ mental health was hugely affected as they were away from home, confined to their rooms, and witnessing the daily rise in the death toll from Covid 19.

 The pandemic also made the risk factors for suicidal behavior more severe, social isolation, COVID-19 quarantine, and financial hardships brought on by job loss were risk factors for suicide and/or suicidal attempts during the COVID-19 pandemic.